matthewpucc/home-assistant-iocare/README.md

 ## Installation

 An account (E-mail/Password) created directly through Coway is required.
-If you use any of the third-party options (Facebook, Google, Apple, Kakao, Line) to sign in to the IoCare app, this integration will not work.
+As of late 2022, Coway has required accounts to be migrated to a "Coway account".
+With that said, this integration will only work if you have migrated your account to a Coway account.

 ### With HACS
 This integration is part of the HACS default repo.